take0a/dlt/docs/website/docs.ja/dlt-ecosystem/transformations/sql.md

 ---
-title: Transforming data with SQL
+title: Transform data with SQL
 description: Transforming the data loaded by a dlt pipeline with the dlt SQL client
 keywords: [transform, sql]
 ---